Goleta, CA

 Reach Codes

-The City of Goleta is actively collaborating with the County of Santa Barbara, City of Santa Barbara and the City of Carpinteria to develop reach codes that would support all-electric new construction and increased electric vehicle charging access.
-Reach codes that encourage increased energy efficiency, building and transportation electrification, and renewable energy can save energy and reduce GHG emissions.
+The City of Goleta is actively collaborating with the County of Santa Barbara, City of Santa Barbara and the City of Carpinteria to develop reach codes that support electrification of new buildings and increased electric vehicle charging access.
+Reach codes are codes that cities and counties may adopt which include standards that exceed the requirements that are set by the state.

 Project Contact - Dana Murray, Sustainability Manager- dmurray@cityofgoleta.org